BIG CHANGES IN THE APPLICATION PROCESS AT SLOAN

 This is just a great question.
 It is not one of the two essays above and does not necessarily follow the three year requirement.
 Given the completely open ended nature of this question, I think the important thing to really consider first is what you think they need to know about you.
 Again don’t write a career goals essay or an essay totally focused on why you want to go to MIT Sloan.
 Instead tell them more about you in whatever format you want.

-This is the second year that MIT has asked this question though they have made it even more open-ended than previously because there are no restrictions on format.
+This is the third year that MIT has asked this question.
 One thing that is a bit interesting here is that they say they will take any format, but don’t actually indicate how to provide them with files in any format.
 All they have is a 7000 character box and no file uploader for the optional essay.
 I think this means if you do any sort of audio or visual or multimedia thing, you would need to take care of your own hosting externally and just provide a brief description and a link.
 I could not find any instructions regarding the optional essay that clarified this issue.
-7000 characters is well over 1000 words, but I would not necessarily recommend giving MIT an essay nearly that long since the two required essays were 500 words each.
+7000 characters is well over 1000 words, but I would not necessarily recommend giving MIT an essay nearly that long since the one required essay is 500 words.

 While it is surely possible to discuss problematic issues here as would be typical for the optional essay of another school, I would only do that if absolutely necessary and in conjunction with something more positive.